 After playtime we all headed out our separate ways.
 The girls were going to spend the day hitching down Highway 101, while I was headed to Seattle.

 At sunset I drove to Kerry Park to get a nice view of Seattle.
 Of course, the tiny park was completely filled with people.
-I ended up spending the night with the millionaires... by sleeping in the street outside their houses.
+I ended up spending the night with the millionaires... by sleeping in my car on the street outside their houses.

 With my phone finally back in hand, I was ready to enjoy the mountains again.
 I met up with an old friend from Canfield and we hiked up Granite mountain, about an hour outside Seattle.
-The hike climbed over 3,000 feet, and I ended up climbing up and down the mountain barefoot.
 Near the start of the hike I had another pair of sandals blow out on me.
+The hike climbed over 3,000 feet, through pine forests, windswept rocks, and even some tundra.
 Thankfully my feet were tough enough to withstand the rocky trail.

 The next morning I stopped by Luna Sandals HQ, located in Seattle to get my sandals repaired.
 After reading Born to Run and purchasing my first pair of Luna Sandals 4 years ago it was cool to finally visit them in person.
 They had some really cool "artifacts" in the main lobby, including some legit tire sandals.